At the Crossroads of Sports and Technology

 According to you how has Big Data revolutionized sport in unpredictable ways?

 I believe the real revolution is about to come.
-So far most metrics/ analysis solutions have come in the form of memorialized replays of a previous event.
-These are nice to share with friends, but the novelty can get old when compared with a technology that provides actionable feedback everything you use it.
+So far most metrics/analysis solutions have come in the form of memorialized replays of a previous event.
+These are nice to share with friends, but the novelty can get old when compared with a technology that provides actionable feedback every time you use it.
 What I see coming, and what excites me is the merger between onboard technology and data science to help a rider achieve their personal goals.
 Coupled with cloud technology your coach and data science analyst can all reside in different cities and still provide relevant critique of performance and areas for improvement.

 The whole world is talking about IoT nowadays where everything is connected and talks to one another.
 Despite the fact, very less is known or is put to practice, it’s said IoT is going to change the entire face of human-machine interaction.